Erich Hartmann: Post-war years

 hours in the Republic F-84F Thunderstreak.
-Hartmann and the former Luftwaffe pilots needed only familiarisation training.
+The former Luftwaffe pilots needed only familiarisation training.

-Hartmann considered the F-104 a fundamentally flawed and unsafe aircraft and strongly opposed its adoption by the Air Force.
-Already in 1957, Hartmann had recommended to Kammhuber to first buy and evaluate a few new and unfamiliar aircraft before committing the air force to a new aircraft type.
-Although events subsequently validated his low opinion of the aircraft (269 crashes and 116 German pilots killed on the F-104 in non-combat missions, along with allegations of bribes culminating in the Lockheed scandal), Hartmann's outspoken criticism proved unpopular with his superiors, and he was forced into early retirement in 1970.
-From 1971 to 1974, Hartmann worked as a flight instructor in Hangelar, near Bonn, and also flew in fly-ins with other wartime pilots.
+Hartmann considered the F-104 a fundamentally flawed and unsafe aircraft and strongly opposed its adoption by the German air force.
+Already in 1957, he had recommended to Kammhuber to first buy and evaluate a few new and unfamiliar aircraft before committing the air force to a new aircraft type.
+Although events subsequently validated his low opinion of the aircraft (269 crashes and 116 German pilots killed on the F-104 in non-combat missions, along with allegations of bribes culminating in the Lockheed scandal), his outspoken criticism proved unpopular with his superiors, and he was forced into early retirement in 1970.
+From 1971 to 1974, he worked as a flight instructor in Hangelar, near Bonn, and also flew in fly-ins with other wartime pilots.

 Hartmann died on 20 September 1993, at the age of 71 in Weil im Schönbuch.
-In 2016, Hartmann's former German Air Force unit, JG 71, honoured him by applying his tulip colour scheme to their aircraft.
+In 2016, Hartmann's former air force unit, JG 71, honoured him by applying his tulip colour scheme to their aircraft.

-In popular culture
+Legacy and in popular culture

 Hartmann was the subject of a biography by the American authors Trevor J. Constable and Raymond F. Toliver, under the title The Blond Knight of Germany.
 Originally released in the United States in 1970, it was published in Germany the next year, as Holt Hartmann vom Himmel! ("Shoot Hartmann down!").

 The Blond Knight was a commercial success and enjoyed a wide readership among both the American and the German public.
 The book has been criticised by some as ahistorical and misleading in recent American and German historiography.
-Ronald Smelser and Edward J. Davies, in their work The Myth of the Eastern Front, describe it as one of the key works that promoted the myth of the "clean Wehrmacht".
+Ronald Smelser and Edward J. Davies, in their work The Myth of the Eastern Front, describe it as one of the key works that promoted the Myth of the clean Wehrmacht.

 Historian Jens Wehner notes that the German-language version of the book was immensely popular in Germany, but contained serious flaws in its presentation of historical realities.
 These included uncritical borrowing from the Nazi propaganda elements of the Fliegerasse ("aces") and stereotypes about the Soviet Union.
 According to Wehner, the latter could be traced to prevailing attitudes during the Cold War.
 Furthermore, the political and social consequences of World War II were completely ignored.